hodadako/mercury/README.md

  > The core functionality of mercury is to analyze DNA sequences and convert them into meaningful natural language sentences or designated binary sequences.
 This allows for DNA-embedded messages to be translated into human-readable format.

+## _Disclaimer_
+The current version of mercury does not guarantee the stability of DNA sequences when used in any types of real life forms, in that many of the problems including _GC ratio_, _pre-designated sequences for ribosomes_, etc. are yet to be solved.
+Version 2 may include features to handle limitations mentioned above, but the version update cannot be promised at the moment.

 ## Features
 - **Bidirectional Conversion**:
     - DNA → Natural Language / Binary